ktaylor63/southeast/site/content/news/7-million-in-federal-grants-awarded-to-native-american-tribes-for-wildlife-conservation-work.md

     caption: 'Due to dense vegetation and an often muddy ground, traipsing through bogs can often be a challenge.
 Photo by Gary Peeples, USFWS.'
     position: 'top right'
 tags:
-    - 'Native American'
+    - Florida
     - Grants
-    - Florida
+    - 'Native American'
     - 'North Carolina'
-updated: 'October 20th, 2016'
+updated: 'September 19th, 2018'
 ---

 Secretary of the Interior Ken Salazar today announced that 41 Native American tribes in 16 states will receive $7 million in competitive federal grants to undertake a wide variety of conservation projects.
 Funding is provided through the U.S. Fish and Wildlife Service’s Tribal Wildlife Grants program (TWG), which helps tribes defray the cost of implementing programs on their lands benefiting fish, wildlife, and their habitat.